maxime-michel/ttg/_posts/2013-06-21-tuning-a-guitar-for-dummies.md

 image_path="https://www.accordersaguitare.com/img/manche-guitare-notes-aigu-grave.png"
 caption="A guitar neck with string names" %}

-The vast majority of guitars use six strings that are tuned in a standard E tuning.
+The vast majority of guitars use six strings that are tuned in standard E tuning.
 Each string set is made out of three low strings, and three high strings.
-The lowest string is E, which means that when it is played without any left hand fretting ('open'), the note produced is an E. Here's the list of the strings in the same order as on your guitar:
+The lowest string is E, which means that when it is played without any left hand fretting (we say 'open'), the note produced is an E. Here's the list of the strings in the same order as on your guitar:

+- high E
+- B
+- G
+- D
+- A
 - low E
-- A
-- D
-- G
-- B
-- high E

 ## The notes on the neck

-Once any note on your guitar is aligned with A440 (the A at the 5th fret of the high E string for instance), then all the string will be in tune, no matter whether you're playing a D at the 10th fret, a C# at the 9th fret, or an F at the first fret.
+Once a note on your guitar is aligned with A440 (the A at the 5th fret of the high E string for instance), then all the string will be in tune, no matter whether you're playing a D at the 10th fret, a C# at the 9th fret, or an F at the first fret.
 You'll therefore be able to use this string as a reference to